 Our Analysis and Test Results

 While there are only so many variations to a sleeping bag or quilt, with the features of the Exped Hyperquilt we had high hopes.
 Initially we thought the Hyperquilt would be a light, sleek bag with innovative hooded quilt designs.
 We did like some of the features — the stuff sack and hood were both excellent — but they didn't pull enough weight to counterbalance the lack of fit and warmth.

 The Exped Hyperquilt's "comfort temperature" is a summery 41°F, with a "limit temperature" of 32°F, which seems a tad generous.
 We first put it to the frozen water bottle test, where it performed a little bit below bags and quilts with a similar temperature rating.
-The Hyperquilt has a fill weight of 9 oz, similar to the Feathered Friends Flicker 40 and Vireo UL, as well as the Thermarest Vesper 32.
-It was a bit colder than all three.
+The Hyperquilt has a fill weight of 9 oz, similar to other bags we tested, yet it felt noticeably colder.

-In the field, it performed similarly.
-Our testers thought that the hood added a bit of warmth, but the dimensions of the quilt prevented testers from staying too toasty.
+In the field, our testers thought that the hood added a bit of warmth, but the dimensions of the quilt prevented testers from staying too toasty.
 The dimensions of the Hyperquilt is 12 to 20 inches narrower than every other quilt and bag in the review.
 The narrowness prevents both sides of the quilt touching the sleeping pad unless the sleeper is flat on their back.
 Additionally, there isn't any integral way to attach the quilt to a sleeping pad without buying the accompanying mat sheet, which would both increase the price and negatively affect the trail weight.